 Then I turned it to view the back, and there it was!
 This charming little alarm clock, was manufactured in the 1960s in my hometown, Lebanon, Tennessee (just 30 miles East of Nashville).
 Built in our hometown in 1954, the Lux Clock Factory employed hundreds of families for 25 years or so.
-My sweet friend, Anna, worked many hours building clocks.
+My sweet friend, Anna (another great lady who’s name is reflected in my offspring), worked many hours building clocks.

 Sweet irony!
 That a clock, a time-piece, a keeper of time would complete the room re-do; and proceed to tick-tock, tick-tock, tick-tock deadline after deadline for launching the blog into history!

-I could keep this thing going for days, as far as how many deadlines have come and gone over the past 18 months, and how many projects were abandoned or postponed at the beckon call of life’s trials and tribulations…… but let’s not beat a dead horse, people!
+I could keep this deadline missing tribute going for days, as many deadlines have come and gone over the past 18 months, and many projects were abandoned or postponed at the beck and call of life’s trials and tribulations…… but let’s not beat a dead horse, people!

 May you invite God on your journey and trust Him to do as He says he will do, “for the Lord your God is he who goes with you to fight against your enemies, to give you victory.”